DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 }
 ```

-And then we'll add some text to in home.component.html so we can make sure scrolling is working.
+And then we'll add some text to in home.component.html so we can make sure scrolling is working like this:

 ```html
 <p>home works!</p>